 Venice Street Art

-Just wander around the streets of Venice and you’ll find some amazing street art.
-Make sure to make it to one of the most famous street art pieces in Venice, the love wall/bleeding hearts (address: 1239 Abbot Kinney Blvd.).
+Just wander around the streets of Venice, and you’ll find some amazing street art.
+Make sure to make it to one of Venice’s most famous street art pieces, the love wall/bleeding hearts (address: 1239 Abbot Kinney Blvd.).
 There are tons of good photo walls in L.A.
 Keep your eyes open.

 L.A.
 Street Food